-Red Balloon is committed to meeting all legislative requirements with regard to 'keeping children safe and complying with all relevant guidance and, therefore, to ensuring that all Red Balloon children are safe at all times, both physically and emotionally.
+RBET-Aylesbury is committed to meeting all legislative requirements with regard to 'keeping children safe' and complying with all relevant guidance and, therefore, to ensuring that all its students are safe at all times, both physically and emotionally.

-Red Balloon staff will always consider the 'best interests of the child in all areas of practice.
+Our staff will always consider the 'best interests of the child' in all areas of practice.